fsmaiorano/ionic-github-explorer/README.md

 # :iphone: Ionic Github Explorer

-In this application you can consult a user profile and can view repositories and starred repositories of selected user.
+In this application you can consult a user profile, view repositories and starred repositories of selected selected user.

 ## Requeriments